apache/spark/IMAGES.rst

 Together with the main CI images we also build and push image manifests.
 Those manifests are very small images that contain only results of the docker inspect for the image.
 This is in order to be able to determine very quickly if the image in the docker registry has changed a lot since the last time.
-Unfortunately docker registry (specifically dockerhub registry) has no anonymous way of querying image details via API, you need to download the image to inspect it.
+Unfortunately docker registry (specifically DockerHub registry) has no anonymous way of querying image details via API, you need to download the image to inspect it.
 We overcame it in the way that always when we build the image we build a very small image manifest and push it to registry together with the main CI image.
 The tag for the manifest image is the same as for the image it refers